 Electronic transcripts are only accepted if the Swiss Benevolent Society can download the transcripts from the university's website or if the sender is the respective school.

 - Two current letters of reference from professors in the applicant’s major area of study, on official letterhead (no copies).

-Applications or supporting documents postmarked after March 31st resp.
+Applications or supporting documents submitted after March 31st resp.
 April 30th will not be considered.
 The SBS does not confirm receipt of applications to students.
-We recommend using a traceable means of shipping, such as certified mail, to ensure safe and verifiable delivery.